An open letter

 And no, you don’t transfer over to the Fire Department.
 More on that stupid thought some other time.

-Also, I’m not going to tell you everything so please don’t do anything stupid and cause a weird paradox where this article will disappear while my followers are reading it.
-(I know, yes, followers)
+Also, I’m not going to tell you everything so please don’t do anything stupid to cause a weird paradox or butterfly effect where this article will disappear while I’m writing it.
+(I know, you, us, we, etc.)

 Okay, let’s get on with it.